-In Chekhov’s comedy Ivanoff (sometimes written as Ivanov), revised and first performed in St. Petersburg in 1889, Chekhov explores the difficulty of understanding oneself or others.
+In Chekhov’s comedy Ivanoff (sometimes written as Ivanov), revised and first performed in St. Petersburg in 1889, Chekhov explores the impossibility of understanding oneself or others.

 Human beings can never really understand themselves.
 The effort to understand oneself is based on the paradox of self-reference.
 Understanding, in the traditional sense, implies a subject-object relationship.
-There is a subject that understands or does not understand an object, as an auto mechanic understand how a car works.
-But from a constructionist perspective, the object is constructed by the subject.
-There is no independent object out there in “reality” that can be known or understood as it exists in itself.
-The observer makes distinctions that allow it to indicate something; without those distinctions, there is nothing to indicate.
-For instance, the words “Anton Chekhov” are used to name something observed, and each observer who uses that name observes/constructs (or discusses or thinks about) Anton Chekhov has something different in mind.
+There is a subject that understands or does not understand an object, as an auto mechanic understands how a car works.
+But a mind must use itself as it tries to understand itself.
+Nor can one mind understand another mind, because minds are operationally closed.
+A mind (or psychic system) can structurally couple with language but not with another mind.

 The “comedy” of Ivanoff is all about the inability to understand oneself or others.
 It is not about the failure to understand or incomplete understanding, but rather the complete impossibility to understand.
 This is why the famous aphorism “Know thyself” is so misleading.
 The comedy of human interaction derives from the impossibility of understanding either other people or oneself.
 T.S.
 Eliot‘s “The Love Song of J. Alfred Prufrock” captures this experience very well with the words,

 Should I say: “That is not what I meant at all;